henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 5. EDF Files
 ## 6. MNE Raw Objects

-A raw object represents continuous EEG data recording as well as important metadata.
-In this project they are stored in EDF files.
+A raw object represents continuous EEG data recording as well as important metadata.[^mne-overview] In this project they are stored in EDF files.
 This means that everything is stored into one file -> events, labels, metadata, sampling frequency -> all in one file.

 From the Raw data we extract from the dataset, we wish to gain the info related inside them and convert them into epochs.
-The info attribute to the raw-data includes sampling frequency, channels, channel names, etc. Epochs are discontinuous cut-out data segments that include events that we want to further inspect.
+The info attribute to the raw-data includes sampling frequency, channels, channel names, etc. Epochs are discontinuous cut-out data segments that include events that we want to further inspect.[^mne-events]

 We then wish to find the events inside of the raw-data.
 Which we then enter into an event_id dictionary.
 Now that we have all the necessary info, and the events extracted, we can convert the raw object and events array to epochs.